Patanjali Ayurved: Accusations of using fish bones in veg product

+Misleading advertising case

+Patanjali was sued by the Indian Medical Association in August 2022 for attacking allopathy to promote its medicines, violating DOMA and the Consumer Protection Act, 2019.
+The Supreme Court accused Patanjali of misleading marketing in November 2023 and threatened a Rs 1 crore per product fine for bogus promises.

+In February 2024, the Supreme Court banned Patanjali's commercials and found Balkrishna in contempt.
+Patanjali was forced to apologize in newspapers by the Supreme Court.
+Patanjali apologized, but the court considered them insufficient.
+Patanjali issued more newspaper apologies per court ruling.
+The Uttarakhand Licensing Authority revoked 14 Patanjali product licenses after Supreme Court investigation of regulatory inaction.

+In August 2024, the Supreme Court closed contempt proceedings against Patanjali Ayurved co-founders Baba Ramdev and Acharya Balkrishna, and their company in the misleading advertisements case, accepting the apology tendered by the parties after they took steps to rectify their mistake.
+The top court, however, warned that both Ramdev and Balkrishna should comply with all future orders and not repeat their past conduct.

 Products

 Patanjali Ayurved produces cosmetics and personal-care, ayurvedic and food products.
 The company opened Patanjali Paridhan, a clothing store in Delhi, in November 2018.

 Sales and distribution

 In May 2016, the company had nearly 4,700 retail outlets.
 Patanjali also sells its products online, and is planning to open outlets at railway stations and airports.
 The company joined Pittie Group and Kishore Biyani's Future Group on 9 October 2015, making its products available in Future Group outlets.
 Patanjali Ayurveda products are also available at Reliance Retail, Hyper City and Star Bazaar.
 The company had a target revenue of ₹10000 crore revenue in 2016–17, after sales increased by 150 percent in the previous financial year to ₹5000 crore.